MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/queryconsistency.md

 ## Use cases for weak consistency

-Weak consistency is best for when you don’t have a strong dependency on updates that occurred in the database in the last few minutes, and you want to reduce the load from the database admin node.
+If you don’t have a strong dependency on updates that occurred in the database in the last few minutes, and you want to reduce the load from the database admin node, use weak consistency.

 For example, the following query counts the number of error records per week in the last 90 days.
 Weak consistency is appropriate in this case, since your insights are unlikely to be impacted if records ingested in the past few minutes are omitted.